 As the program grows, it is anticipated that additional summer short courses and/or workshops will be added to the curriculum.

 The program is designed for students who have clinical training or expertise in healthcare or a health-related field.
 The pace of coursework assumes students have familiarity with clinical medicine.

 Yes, in addition to the MPHS core courses, students may take five classes in a concentration track to further specialize their research methods studies.
-The MPHS program currently offers three concentrations.
-The concentrations are Clinical Epidemiology, Health Services, and Psychiatric and Behavioral Health Sciences.
+The MPHS program currently offers the Clinical Epidemiology concentration.

 Currently, MPHS courses are set to be a mix of in person instruction with some online components.

 A major difference between the two programs is the MPHS program is offered through the Washington University School of Medicine while the MPH program is offered through Washington University’s George Warren Brown School of Social Work.
 The MPHS focuses on quantitative methods and research specifically designed for medical students, physicians, and other clinical doctorates.
 The MPH focuses on the broader spectrum of public health (e.g. epidemiology, biostatistics, health behavior, healthy policy, administration and management, and environmental health), with specializations aiming to broaden practical skills in such areas as global health, health policy, and urban design.
 Unlike the MPH, the MPHS program does not require a practicum (i.e. placement in a public health organization) or other capstone experience.
 The MPHS is designed to promote a career of a physician scientist.
 In contrast, the MPH emphasizes public health practice in local, regional, national, and international communities.